relaycorp/fanqiang-poc/README.md

 ## Why create a new VPN protocol

 In principle,
-we're only interested in tunnelling traffic between VPN clients and servers.
+we're only interested in the tunnelling aspect.
 The underlying VPN protocol,
 whether it's OpenVPN® or WireGuard®, should be irrelevant.
 In practice,
 however,
-the **current** implementations of OpenVPN® and WireGuard® will have proven exceptionally problematic in production.
+the **current** implementations of OpenVPN® and WireGuard® would prove exceptionally problematic in production.

 Neither OpenVPN® nor WireGuard® servers natively support a client-side interfaces based on WebSockets, so we would've to implement and/or integrate **another middleware** (e.g. [wstunnel](https://github.com/erebe/wstunnel)) to bridge the two.